 The transition between the two regimes is observed in Fig.~\ref{fig2} and Fig.~\ref{fig3} as a dip or an inflection point.
-As stated in \S.~\ref{results}, we adopt as a value of $L_{tr}$ the position of the inflection point or the deepest position of the dip, when present.
-The values of the derived $L_{tr}$ are reported in Tab.~\ref{tab1}, and the distribution of $L_{tr}$ for dwarf and spirals galaxies are displayed in Fig.~\ref{fig5} (bottom-right panel).
-The top panel of Fig.~\ref{fig12} displays the dependence of $L_{tr}$ on the galactic SFR.
-There is a clear correlation between the $L_{tr}$ and the galactic SFR (and with $M_{*}$, see App.~\ref{appb}).
-Figure \ref{fig12} (bottom panel) displays the distribution of the ratio of $L_{tr}$ to the galactic optical radius, $R_{25}$.
+As stated in \S.~\ref{results}, we adopted as the value of $L_{tr}$ the position of the inflection point or the deepest position of the dip, when present.
+The values of the derived $L_{tr}$ are reported in Tab.~\ref{tab1}, and the distributions of $L_{tr}$ for dwarf and spiral galaxies are displayed in Fig.~\ref{fig5} (bottom right panel).
+The top panel of Fig.~\ref{fig13} displays the dependence of $L_{tr}$ on the galactic SFR.
+The correlation between the $L_{tr}$ and the galactic SFR (and with $M_{*}$, see Appendix~\ref{appb}) is clear.
+Figure \ref{fig13} (bottom panel) displays the distribution of the ratio of $L_{tr}$ to the galactic optical radius, $R_{25}$.
 While there is some scatter, most values of this ratio lie around $(L_{tr}/R_{25})\approx 0.4-0.5$.
-Interestingly, a value of $\approx (0.4-0.5) R_{25}$ is very similar to the size of the molecular disk in the THINGS galaxies (Leroy et al. 2008).
+Interestingly, the value of $\approx (0.4-0.5) R_{25}$ is very similar to the size of the molecular disk in the THINGS galaxies (Leroy et al. 2008).
 Our results do not support the idea that $L_{tr}$ is connected to the scale height of the \ion{H}{i} disk, $h_{\ion{H}{i}}$.
 Recent derivations of $h_{\ion{H}{i}}$ for a number of the THINGS galaxies clearly indicate that the \ion{H}{i} disks are flared and the values of $h_{\ion{H}{i}}$ vary radially from about $\lesssim 100$ pc in the inner region of the disk to $\approx$ 1 kpc in its outer region (Bacchini et al. 2019; Patra 2020a,b).
-These values are smaller than any of the values of $L_{tr}$ derived in this work.
+These values are lower than any of the values of $L_{tr}$ derived in this work.